19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Threatened.md

 While threatened, you have [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md) on [Ranged Attack](../Game%20Procedures/Ranged%20Attack.md) [Checks](../Game%20Procedures/Check.md).

-A creatures natural attacks such as claws count as melee weapons
+*A creature's natural attacks such as claws count as melee weapons*